Walkthrough: Putting a User Control in a Tool Window

-Follow the steps in Walkthrough: Authoring a Composite Control with Visual C# or Walkthrough: Authoring a Composite Control with Visual Basic to create the clock control.
+Follow the procedure that is described in Walkthrough: Authoring a Composite Control with Visual C# to create the clock control.
 Do not create the alarm clock control.

-The following steps assume that only the clock control is created, not the alarm clock control.
+The following procedures assume that only the clock control is created, not the alarm clock control.